PaddlePaddle/Paddle/benchmark/cluster/network/README.md

 # Throughput of a program on the 100Gb network.
 ## Motivation
 Throughput is the main feature of our choice of a framework.
+And We need framework of multi-thread model to use full of network throughput.However,multi-process sometimes can be used to test the limit of TCP on network hardware.

    - Compared with the delay,we are more concerned with the throughput of the framework.
    - Benchmark of framework maybe not true in our envirionment as they said.
    - It's not useful if we can't make use of a framework's potential: we maybe not expert of the framework.
+   -

 ### Some common questions:
 - Can data transformation use TCP protocol use full of a 100Gb network?